September 13, 2016; NextCity

 Matthew Desmond’s book Evicted has stirred a new awareness of the problem of eviction.
 Since most journalists and scholars have never had firsthand experiences with eviction, the revelations of Desmond’s book opened new eyes to the downward spiral of low-income tenants from rent burden to substandard conditions toward homelessness.
 But Desmond’s prescriptions for how to address this social need have still received less attention than they deserve.

 Making housing subsidies a universal need-based entitlement was remedy number one in Desmond’s book.
-NPQ addressed the need for universal housing subsidies in an article entitled, “Why Aren’t Housing Vouchers Like Food Stamps?”
+NPQ addressed the need for universal housing subsidies in an article from its nonprofit newswire, “Why Aren’t Housing Vouchers Like Food Stamps?”
 Recently, there’s been some attention to Desmond’s second prescription: universal representation in eviction court.
 A story in NextCity highlights some of the progress being made in providing legal support to tenants in NYC housing court.

 “More New Yorkers Facing Eviction Are Getting Lawyers” describes how, with City of New York support, 27 percent of tenants in New York’s Housing Court now have legal representation, up from one percent just a year before.
 NYC City Council is also considering a bill to guarantee legal representation for all tenants in Housing Court.
 How can NYC afford to pay $3,000 for each tenant that gets representation?
 It turns out that keeping tenants in housing is cheaper than supporting them in the homeless system.